pantheon-systems/documentation/source/_docs/pantheon-yml.md

 tags: [code, platform]
 ---

 Hook into platform workflows and add advanced site configuration via the `pantheon.yml` file.
-To get started, copy [example.pantheon.yml](https://github.com/pantheon-systems/quicksilver-examples/blob/master/example.pantheon.yml) to `pantheon.yml` in the root of your site's code repository.
+To get started, create a new file named `pantheon.yml` in the root of your site's code repository.
+Refer to [example.pantheon.yml](https://github.com/pantheon-systems/quicksilver-examples/blob/master/example.pantheon.yml) for example configurations.
+Refer to the [Pantheon Cloud Integration Examples](https://github.com/pantheon-systems/quicksilver-examples) repository for example scripts for use with Quicksilver Platform Hooks.

 ## Advanced Site Configuration